Deophius/singin/readme.md

 ```

 `name` is a list of Chinese names. `sessid` is same as above.
-The server catches all SQL errors and return them as `what` if database operations fail.
+The server catches all SQL errors and returns them as `what` if database operations fail.

 ### restart_gs